 - soft-minish paints that harmonize with countertops and backsplashes

 Aim for a restrained palette, avoiding competing shines.
-Choose finishes that deepen durability, then layer texture through materials and silhouettes.
-This coordinates storage with design, ensuring function meets style without visual noise.
+It’s not a disco ball, after all.
+Choose finishes that boost durability, then layer texture through materials and silhouettes.
+This makes sure your storage and design are working together, ensuring function meets style without a bunch of visual noise.
+No one wants their home to look like a poorly designed website.

 Scale for Visual Harmony